insertokername/custom-authlib/docs/client/requests.rst

 -----------------------

 OpenID Connect is built on OAuth 2.0.
-It is pretty simple to communicate with an OpenID Connect provider via Authlib.
-With Authlib built-in OAuth 2.0 system and JsonWebToken (JWT), parsing OpenID Connect ``id_token`` could be very easy.
+It is pretty simple to communicate with an OpenID Connect provider via insertokname-authlib.
+With insertokname-authlib built-in OAuth 2.0 system and JsonWebToken (JWT), parsing OpenID Connect ``id_token`` could be very easy.

 Understand how it works with :ref:`oidc_session`.